 “The world needs an authentic voice of the feminine genius.”

 2. The world needs an authentic voice of the feminine genius.
 Our voice as women who are rooted in Christ and living out the mission He has given us is critical to a thriving world.
 We can’t be afraid to speak truth and to be a light in our homes, in our communities, in our places of work, and in the world.
 We were created for this time and place to make an impact, to bring souls to Christ, and to share the joy of our faith.

 “Our gifts are meant to be shared with others.”

 3. Our gifts are meant to be shared with others.
 God didn’t create us to hide our talents or to keep our skills hidden away.
 He calls us to share and to give life to others.
 As women, we are life-bearers, not just physically, but spiritually and emotionally, too.
 We are meant to bring life into this world and we need to understand ourselves and understand the mission that we are entrusted with in order to share it with others.

 What was your GIVEN action plan?
 Describe its mission, audience, and impact.

 I founded and launched Managing Your Fertility in July 2018 as a “one-stop shop” for individuals and couples to learn about the basics of reproductive health and the variety of NFP methods available.
 I was frustrated by the lack of resources when I was engaged and struggled to find a single source that allowed me to compare different methods.
 This process encouraged me to propose an NFP resource website project for the 2016 GIVEN Forum.
 I have been working with practitioners and doctors for over two years on the content and layout of this website.

 Managing Your Fertility is a resource for individuals and couples to review reproductive health science, criticisms and praise of specific methods, and research on the topic at large.
 It also serves as a review of the NFP methods available and supported by the Catholic Church, while additionally highlighting the scientific methodology.
-Below are some links that further describe our work!
+Click here for features and links that further describe our work!